solaranamnesis/Karl-Christoph-Vogt/full-text-english.md

 In other figures: "Obvious lamellar structure."

 In others: "Tubular corals obvious.
 In the original, one can clearly distinguish: glassy like intermediate masses, black tube walls, yellow tubular filling material, occasionally the latter is also black.
-This form occurs a hundredfold in all the chondrites. (pages 25 and 26.)
+This form occurs a hundredfold in all the chondrites." (pages 25 and 26.)

+Corals constitute, according to the author, one twentieth of the total mass.

 ...